 As well as developing specialist knowledge, the new NPQs also address the knowledge and skills relevant to all leaders: how to develop excellent culture, how to implement change and how to develop and bring staff along with you through professional development.

 These areas are all the more powerful because they are delivered alongside specialist knowledge.
-For instance, a teacher on NPQ Leading Teaching can learn about how to design a great curriculum, whilst also developing actionable insights into how they might best implement it.
+For instance, a teacher on NPQ in Leading Teaching can learn about how to design a great curriculum, whilst also developing actionable insights into how they might best implement it.

 6) A national common experience and a shared language in teaching